MichaelCurrin/static-sites-generator-resources/Jekyll/install/README.md

 Follow one of the approaches below:

 - [Install for your user](jekyll_for_user.md)
-    - If you want use use Jekyll across projects and avoid using `sudo`
+    - If you want use use Jekyll across projects and avoid using `sudo`.
 - [Install for a project](jekyll_for_project.md)
     - If you want to install a per-project Jekyll from a Gemfile, using Bundler.